pagkly/Zed/Investopedia4/What Is Gross National Income (GNI).md

 Of the three measures, GNP is the least used, possibly because it might be deceptive.
 For instance, if a nation's wealthiest citizens routinely move their money offshore, counting that money would inflate the nation's apparent wealth.

-In fact, GNI may now be the most accurate reflection of national wealth given today's mobile population and global commerce.
+In fact, GNI may now be the most accurate reflection of national wealth given today's mobile population and global [[Commerce|commerce]].

 -   [[GDP]](https://www.investopedia.com/terms/g/gdp.asp) is the total market value of all finished goods and services produced within a country in a set time period.
 -   GNI is the total income received by the country from its residents and businesses regardless of whether they are located in the country or abroad.